on 10-28-2019 04:04 AM - last edited a month ago

 My performance stickers are showing mph but I need km/h (or vice-versa)

 On Android or iOS, try changing the language or regional settings of your phone to a country/language where the desired units (metric or imperial) apply.
 On Windows or macOS, the settings tab of Quik lets you change units.
+Other programs offer more flexibility with units and customization.

 My gauges are out of sync

 Quik versions after 2.6.0 can produce gauges that are out of sync, often by many seconds.
 Unfortunately, 2.6.0 is not compatible for cameras after the HERO6.
 So if you have a HERO5 or 6, you can look for the 2.6.0 version of Quik and use that for your performance stickers.
 For newer cameras, you can make your video files compatible with 2.6.0 with the GPS Quick Fix app.
+Third part software options allow you to adjust sync.

 I can create a video with performance stickers on mobile, but if I edit it or add music to it, I lose the stickers